Teaching high and low sounds is fun for kindergarten students and the assessment is naturally integrated into music class activities.

 These sweet kindergarten students loved learning and I enjoyed teaching them high-low concepts.
 Music assessment and learning should be fun and authentic.

 When your early elementary and kindergarten students are ready, these have been some of our favorite rhythm reading activities.
 I have also used these for student-led conferences.
 Parents are always impressed when they see their children reading music using icons and standard notation.
 Each of these lessons includes Take it Home Pages to share at home.

-Take Home Pages make perfect assessments.
+Take Home Pages are perfect assessment activities.
 They also build support for your music program by building music literacy skills and sharing those skills at home.
-Click to read this post for more on using Take Home Pages as Elementary Music Assessments with all grade levels.
+Click to see this post for more on using Take Home Pages as Elementary Music Assessments with all grade levels.